What Is Improbable Research?

 The Ig Nobel Prizes honor achievements that make people laugh, and then make them think.
 The winners come to a gala ceremony at Harvard University's Sanders Theatre, and then give public lectures at MIT.

-Staff: Our staff is tiny: Editor Marc Abrahams, European Bureau Chief Kees Moeliker, and other improbable individuals.
-Mostly, Improbable Research is a vast, happy, open conspiracy of many volunteers (scientists, journalists, teachers, students, and all sorts of other people) in many countries.
+Staff: Our staff is tiny: Editor and Co-Founder Marc Abrahams, European Bureau Chief Kees Moeliker, General Manager David Kessler, and a few other improbable individuals.
+Yet our gang is vast—Improbable Research is a vast, happy, open collaboration of many volunteers (scientists, journalists, teachers, students, and all sorts of other people) in many countries).

 Improbable Research is produced by the people who founded and organize the annual Ig Nobel Prize ceremony.
 (We are also the very same people who from 1955-1994 founded and edited the Journal of Irreproducible Results.
 In 1994, when the Journal's publisher decided to abandon the magazine, we decided to abandon that publisher.
 Unable to get use of the old name, we started a brand new publication — the Annals of Improbable Research.
 And yes, we are AIRheads.)